 Before you decide to take on the project yourself, you need to determine whether you'll be able to perform the task without professional help.

 You'll need to have the energy to do all the manual jobs, such as carrying the shingles up a ladder to your roof and installing them.

-To shingle a roof, there are a few terms you will have to have at your fingertips that are described throughout this article.
+To shingle a roof, a few terms you will have to have at your fingertips are described throughout this article.